IDA1-CULT/Posters/README.md

 # Posters

-Here you can share your poster code with other classmates.
+Here you can share your poster code with other classmates if you want.

 ## Starting code